-Definitions of DevOps Pipeline
+Definition of DevOps Pipeline

 DevOps Pipeline is a pipeline that includes stages in the form of phases.
 Each stage includes manual things to be automated following continuous integration and development rules.
 The main and the most beautiful feature of a DevOps pipeline is that it provides an environment for the developer as well as a tester and the automation team to streamline the complex process of development and deployment as it is structured in a way where provisioning of different stages of DevOps lifecycle (development, testing, integration, quality assurance, staging, deployment, and production) is fulfilled.

-Why do We Need DevOps Pipeline?
+Why do we Need DevOps Pipeline?

-Components of DevOps Pipeline
+Components of the DevOps Pipeline

 Every organization will have different requirements, depending on the components if we consider a DevOps pipeline.
 Of course, there are many components, but the focus mainly revolves around a few mandate components without which to achieve a complete quality product with less time and quality will take time.
 Below listed are a few mandate components of a DevOps Pipeline: